Learn little-known facts about why so many people are not losing weight with intermittent fasting.

 Accordingly, added fiber is worthless and cannot dampen blood sugar and insulin spikes like fiber in natural food.

-Hence, also on intermittent fasting, the consumption of fresh food paves the way to success.
-So take the time to prepare real meals and exchange the protein bar for a free-range egg.
+Hence, on intermittent fasting, fresh food paves the way to success.
+So take the time to prepare natural meals and exchange the protein bar for a free-range egg.

 2. You Eat Too Many Carbohydrates